-As we saw in our previous lesson, Christ did not simply claim to be a wise teacher or a good moral example.
+Christ didn't simply claim to be a wise teacher or a good moral example.
 Instead He declared Himself to be God.
-On top of that, He repeatedly said that He was going to be crucified but that He would come back to life:
+He repeatedly said that He was going to be crucified and then come back to life:

 Matthew 16:21: "From that time forth began Jesus to shew unto his disciples, how that he must go unto Jerusalem, and suffer many things of the elders and chief priests and scribes, and be killed, and be raised again the third day."